Ibrahimhass/IHEqualizerView/README.md

 # Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-# HighLights
+# Highlights
-Written purely in SWIFT.
 Very simple and lightweight.
 Color Coding for differnt output range.
+Written in Swift.

 * Pale red for low output
 * Light red for medium